akane2518/Project-2/README.md

 # Project-2: Health Nutrition and population statistics for 14 governments at random, and applying both classification clustering and machine learning techniques to predict life expectancy and GDP growth by government.

-The three indicators used are:
+Three indicators used are:
-    - Life expectancy
+    1. Life expectancy
-    - GDP expandature ratio on health
+    2. GDP expandature ratio on health
-    - Basic sanitary access
+    3. Basic sanitary access

     Method 1: apply clusterting for classification and Logistic Regeression to predict future GDP expendure on health to improve life expectancy
         Import the data
         Prepare the data
         Cluster the countries by life expectancy using K-means